-What would you do if someone offered you a beautiful piece of cake?
-It is intricately made with all of the frills possible.
-It is also superb to taste.
-You look at it and just know that your tastebuds will enjoy every bite.
-The positive attributes are many.
-It is one of the best technically made cakes out there but it comes with a warning.
+What would you do if offered a beautiful piece of cake with a small skull and cross bones sticker on it?
+The cake is gorgeously made with all of the frills possible.
+It is also seems superb to the taste.
+You can tell your taste buds will enjoy every bite.
+It looks like the most attractive cake dessert you have ever seen.
+It is one of the best technically made cakes.

-You are not guaranteed to get sick from eating the cake, but you could.
-Depending upon your strength, you may experience symptoms ranging from mild discomfort to violent illness.
-The bad ingredients are going to affect you in some way, it is just a question of whether it is noticeable.
+You will enjoy the taste of the cake as you eat it, but it will cause you problems.
+The only question is how severe the illness will be.
+You will experience symptoms ranging from mild discomfort to death.
+The bad ingredients are going to affect you, it is just a question of whether it is noticeable.

 Would you let your small children eat it?
 How about your frail grandparents?